 Principal, Mathematics, Leadership

-Manila has been teaching at Orchard School for 22 years.
+Manila has been teaching at Orchard School for over 20 years.
 She was also the vice-principal and co-director from 1998 to 2014 and took over the principalship in 2015.
 Before coming to Orchard, she taught at Capitola Elementary School for six years.
 She holds a B.A. in photojournalism and a California State Teaching Credential from San Jose State University, where she graduated with distinction.
 She completed the Marilyn Burns Math Institute, and is a member of both the California Mathematics Council and the National Council of Teachers of Mathematics.
 In her free time, Manila likes to read, bike, play sports, and spend time with family and friends.

 Kenza started teaching at Orchard in 2009 but her first exposure to the school was in 2006 when she was looking for the perfect kindergarten for her son.
 She fell in love, instantly, with the grounds, the teachers, the food, the garden, the animals, the exploration -- it felt too good to be true.
 Kenza has a B.A. in History and Economics from Wellesley College, an Adult Teaching Credential in Parent Education, and a Multiple Subject Teaching Credential from CSUMB.
 She has worked in many capacities at Orchard including as a kindergarten teacher and an elective teacher.
 She has also taught parent education, positive discipline, creative movement, yoga and preschool in parent cooperatives and community centers, and first grade at an American school in Morocco, her homeland.
 She is fluent in French, Spanish, Arabic, and English.
 When she isn’t teaching, Kenza likes to play soccer and basketball, spend time with family here and abroad, read, and walk her dog.